CyberReaper00/pwsh-config/README.md

 	- Coloring in both bright and dull colors etc
 - `cloc`
 	- This just gets the current location and then places it in the clipboard
+- `phelp`
+	- Powershell doesnt really have a good help section or manual for the case of checking if a command exists for a random thing i want to do
+	- So i created this function to just get all the commands available in pwsh and then print them out so i can go through them
+- `da`
+	- This is for downloading the audio from a video online using `yt-dlp`
+- `get-fileheader`
+	- This gets the first few bytes from a file and then prints them onto the terminal
+	- The default number of bytes/characters is set to 100, but the number of bytes can be set to something else as an argument
 ## Nix Functions
 - `clsys`
 	- This is a nixos specific function, it checks how much trash and extra programs i have stored on my machine and deletes them all